ReedClanton/NixOS/users/reedclanton/home/config/README.md

 # Purpose

-Organizes configuration files.
+Organizes configuration file(s) used by this user's Home Manager configuration.

 # Usage

 Contains *only* directories.
-Each directory's name must correspond with an application or module run by Home Manager via `../default.nix`.
+Each directory's name must correspond with an application or module run by Home Manager.
 Contents of each directory may be any type of configuration file, however, `nix` files and non-configuration data are *not* allowed.

 # Rule(s) & Guideline(s)